A Survey on Causal Discovery: Theory and Practice: Causal Discovery

-\paragraph{Fast GES (FGES)} Score-based algorithms are as fast as the computation of the chosen scoring criterion is.
+Score-based algorithms are as fast as the computation of the chosen scoring criterion is.
 Leveraging the properties of the score function, it is possible to minimize the number of computations needed by storing previous intermediate evaluations.
-Not only this optimizations reduce the computation time considerably, but also allow the application of these methods to high-dimensional data sets \cite{andrews2019learning, ramsey2017million}.
-This ``fast'' variant of GES (FGES) caches partial graph scores (i.e. \emph{delta} scores), significantly increasing the memory usage, since relevant fragments of the graph may be considered.
+Not only this optimization reduces the computation time considerably, but also allows the application of these methods to high-dimensional datasets \cite{andrews2019learning, ramsey2017million}.
+This ``fast'' variant of GES (FGES) caches partial graph scores, significantly increasing the memory usage, since relevant fragments of the graph may be considered.
 Moreover, computationally expensive sections of the algorithm can be parallelized, taking advantage of high performance computing (HPC) settings.